 Ask for a demonstration

-Finally, before driving away, ask the salesperson to provide a demonstration of how every feature of the car works.
+The last thing to check before taking delivery of a new car is the demonstration of the car.
+Before driving away, do not forget to ask the salesperson to provide a demonstration of how every feature of the car works.
 Clear all your doubts about the maintenance and upkeep of the vehicle before you get behind the wheel of your new vehicle.